pulcher/HelloDojo/Homework2/Readme.md

 }
 ```

-Notice that we are using `ObservableList<T>``.
-This comes from the namepace `Assisticant.Collections`.
+Notice that we are using `ObservableList<T>` This comes from the namepace `Assisticant.Collections`.
 We return an enumerable of the people objects as `IEnumerable` so that they cannot be changed through the property.
 The only way to change the list is to call `NewPerson()`.

 Now, what is a Person?
 It’s just an object with a name: